Reinforcement Re-ranking with 2D Grid-based Recommendation Panels: Introduction

 \section{Introduction}

-Modern recommender systems typically employ a multi-stage pipeline to recommend items to users.
-The early stages aim to retrieve a set of candidates from a large set of items and produce an initial ranking list.
-The final stage attempts to prune the list and place the items in a result page according to desired layouts.
-Traditionally, the recommended items are organized as a one-dimensional ranking list, where the users browse the results in a top-to-down manner.
-Following this paradigm, previous years have witnessed a large a mount of re-ranking models, where the basic principle is to align the user preference scores with the item rankings in the list.
+In recent years, there is a trend in e-commerce recommendation apps that the results can be presented in 2D grid panels so that the users can browse results vertically and horizontally.
+Studies have shown that comparing with the traditional 1D ranking list, 2D grid panels are more attractive since the users can make broader and deeper explorations~\cite{kammerer2010interface}.

-With the development of the mobile Internet, there is a trend in e-commerce recommendation apps that the results can be presented in two-dimensional grid panels.
-Therefore, users can browse results vertically and horizontally.
-Studies have shown that, comparing with the ranking list, grid panels are more attractive since the users can make more broader and deeper explorations~\cite{kammerer2010interface}.
-The new grid-based layout also poses new challenges to existing re-ranking models.
-Unlike the ranking list, where the items can be uniquely allocated according to the preference scores, for 2D panels, the correspondences between the item positions and the preference scores are not immediate.
-One may consider straightforward heuristics, such as expanding the panels from the top-left to the bottom-right, to degenerate the 2D re-ranking problem into a conventional re-ranking task.
-However, the user interaction patterns on grid panels are different from that of the ranking list~\cite{xie2019grid}: they browse the result panel with both horizontal and vertical directions; their attentions are biased to the middle positions; and their attentions do not decrease monotonically and dramatically with the ranks.
-Directly mapping the positions in a 2D grid-based panel to the ranks in a 1D list deviates from the users' activity patterns and inevitably hurts the user experiences.
+Unlike 1D ranking list where the users' top-down browsing manner makes it possible to directly allocate the items from the top according to their ranked preference scores, in 2D panels, the user feedback is gained after the user browses the whole page.
+This makes that the correspondences between the slots and the preference scores are not immediate, which is usually overlooked in traditional recommender systems.
+One may consider straightforward heuristics, such as expanding the panels from the top-left to the bottom-right, to degenerate the 2D re-ranking problem into a conventional 1D re-ranking task.
+However, the user interaction patterns on grid panels are different from that of the ranking list~\cite{xie2019grid}: they browse the result panel in both horizontal and vertical directions; their attentions are biased to the middle positions, and their attentions do not decrease monotonically and dramatically with the ranks.
+Directly mapping the slots in a 2D grid-based panel to the ranks in a 1D list deviates from the users' activity patterns and inevitably hurts the user experiences.